cedx/yii2-akismet/doc/advanced/events.md

 path: blob/master
-source: lib/http/Client.php
+source: lib/Client.php

 # Events
-The `yii\akismet\Client`, used to query the Akismet service, class triggers some events during its life cycle.
+The `yii\akismet\Client` class, used to query the Akismet service, triggers some events during its life cycle.

-### The `Client::eventRequest` event
+## The `Client::eventRequest` event
 Emitted every time a request is made to the remote service:

 ```php